 Aside its historical pedigree, the Holy Island of Lindisfarne has an exciting array of wildlife.
 Its island status protects tidal mudflats, saltmarshes and dunes which together form the Lindisfarne National Nature Reserve.
 Rare plants and an abundance of food supplies attract visiting birds from thousands of miles.

-Spot pale-bellied brent geese flying in from Svalbard (Spitsbergen), pink footed and greylag geese, wigeon, grey plovers and bar-tailed godwits are just some of the island’s other visitors.
+Autumn is the best time to look out for internationally important species of wildfowl and wading birds that overwinter on the reserve.
+Spot pale-bellied brent geese flying in from Svalbard (Spitsbergen) to spend the winter on Holy Island. pink footed and greylag geese, wigeon, grey plovers and bar-tailed godwits are just some of the island’s other visitors.
 Grey seals bob in the waters here and can be spotted sunning themselves on the sands, joined by the occasional common seal.

 A word of caution: Be sure to check for safe crossing times on the causeway's notice board before journeying to Holy Island.
 Berwick Tourist Information Centre has full details of both the tides and bus service to the island.